How to Monitor vSphere Performance

 Note: You can explore the vSphere Client while keeping the performance chart open in a separate window because the chart opens in a new browser tab.

-Monitoring can help companies and individuals analyze the operation of systems so that you can identify problems and solve them.
+Monitoring can help companies and individuals analyze the operation of systems so that they can identify problems and solve them.
 These problems may lead to the loss of your data.

 Therefore, I would like to advise you to pay more attention to your data security to avoid similar situations.
 The best thing you can do to protect your data is to back up your vSphere virtual machines.
 This way you can easily recover your important data even if something goes wrong.

 Here I want to introduce a VMware backup software – AOMEI Cyber Backup, which offers an intuitive and user-friendly interface to monitor VMware ESXi and Hyper-V backup and restore.
-And it also provides the following benefits:
+It also provides the following benefits:

 Centralized Backup: Create a backup task for multiple VMs without installing agent on each of them.